 PTSD in the Black Community

-June 8, 2020 by Counseling and Wellness Center of Pittsburgh black people and mental health, PTSD in the Black Community 0 comments
+June 8, 2020 by Counseling and Wellness Center of Pittsburgh black people and mental health, black therapist pittsburgh, PTSD in the Black Community 0 comments

 Recent events have some people scared.
 This makes sense.
 People are clamoring for change, and tensions are high.
 Not to mention, the nation is still in the middle of a worldwide pandemic that has left millions unemployed and our economy teetering on the edge of a cliff.
 All of these disasters and injustices have disproportionately affected minorities.
 Some people will be traumatized by the happenings of today.
 So in light of that fact, I decided to examine Post Traumatic Stress Disorder (PTSD), as it relates to the black community.